 Selectively bred CBG hemp flower could eliminate these challenges and it has.
 Just take a look at our Oregon White CBG strain

 Smoking and vaping hemp flower has become popular.
 It’s believed that CBG hemp flower amplifies the positives of the other parts of the cannabis plant.
 It lifts the mood and creates a confident calm without getting you stoned.
 These effects are immediate when raw CBG flower is inhaled.

 People also find the sensory effects of hemp flower alluring.
 It often looks, smells, and taste like good old-fashioned bud, but without the psychoactive effects.
 And CBG goes one step further, by putting a pretty perk in your step.
 Some say it alters their perspective and helps them focus, but again without any trippy or couch-seeking effects.

 We’ve found that people think of CBG flower to get through the grind of the day.
-Stress, anxiety, aches and pains, and general work tedium can fade to the background, allowing an uplifted, clear, and chill self to stand and be counted.

 Some people who use cannabis like to mix in hemp flower to moderate the effects of a high-THC product.
 We’ve also heard reports that CBG hemp flower can extend the effects and duration of other strains of hemp flower.
 That makes sense, considering that cannabis compounds are thought to work synergistically and CBG is the parent of most other cannabinoids.

 In the hemp and cannabinoid world, consumer demand appears to outpace production.

 Developing CBG genetics seems to be the key to meeting that demand, both within the industry and the market.
 Production costs are a problem because CBG is inefficient and expensive to extract, and because demand is high.